Outdoor Art Club at The Whitworth

 Image courtesy of The Whitworth.

-Outdoor Art Club at The Whitworth, Manchester Until 20 July 2024 Entrance is free — Visit now
+Outdoor Art Club at The Whitworth, Manchester 15 March — 19 July 2025 Entrance is free — Visit now

-Visit the Outdoor Art Club at the Whitworth Art Gallery for fun and creative activities designed to encourage your little ones to play freely while exploring nature and the outdoors with family and friends.
+Visit the Outdoor Art Club at the Whitworth Art Gallery for fun and creative activities designed to encourage your little ones to explore nature and play outdoors with family and friends.

-Get soaked and splash around in the water play, create all sorts of yucky and marvellous medicines at the potion stations and produce your own art with chalk drawing and mud painting.
-These sessions will take place outdoors come rain or shine, so it’s recommended you wear suitable warm clothing, waterproofs, and wellies, especially during the winter months.
+Get soaked and splash around in the water play, create all sorts of yucky and marvellous medicines at the potion stations, and produce your own art with chalk drawing and mud painting.

 The Outdoor Art Club activities are drop-in.
 If they are at full capacity when you arrive, there are other activities for you and your family to get involved in, including the Welly Walk booklets, Park Trails map, and Colouring-in Park map and there is a play park nearby too.

-Outdoor Art Club at The Whitworth, Manchester Until 20 July 2024 Entrance is free Visit now
+Outdoor Art Club at The Whitworth, Manchester 15 March — 19 July 2025 Entrance is free Visit now

 What's on at The Whitworth